ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 - We will be using this easy to deploy one-liner for now
 - Whether you use the cloud or the self-hosted version the interface is the same
 - You won't need to port forward to the UI if you use cloud hosted as the Gimlet folks do the hard work for you
+- As a hint you could enable the `ingress` and set the `ingressClass` to `traefik` and access the interface from your local network e.g. `gimlet.pangarabbit.com` thus negating port forwarding

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/gimlet-io/gimlet/main/deploy/gimlet.yaml